shmibblez/geocomb-cpp/README.md

 so it can be easily used in other platforms with a single core code base

-the idea is to use open-gl instead of p5js as I was doing with the typescript version for seeing if everything works.
-This will probably eventually be done since I also want to learn some open-gl, and this seems like the perfect project.
-Anyway, I'll be working on that, hopefully it's not too complicated.
+the idea is to use <del>open-gl</del> vulkan instead of p5js as I was doing with the typescript version for seeing if everything works.
+This will probably eventually be done since I also want to learn some <del>open-gl</del> vulkan, and this seems like the perfect project.
+Anyway, I'll be working on that, hopefully it won't be too complicated.

 ## project structure:

-- all code goes in src/
+- all hexmap code goes in src/
 - /src/hexmap/ contains all code hexmap needs to work (no graphics)
 - /src/draw/ contains all code needed to draw hexagons, points, vectors, etc
 - /tests/ contains multiple programs (each with with their own main()) that each do different things.
 For example, /tests/draw_test.cpp draws components to make sure /src/hexmap functions are working properly and accurately.
 I'm also thinking about making a test that generates a couple hundred hashes from random points to see if anything crashes, and another test for each icosahedron triangle that tests key points; if each one generates a proper hash point (position is good, it's accurate), it should work for all points (here multiple resolutions would be tested, but if it works for the first 50 or so it should work for all of them up to the point where rounding error and number resolution (int, double) becomes a problem).
-- that's pretty much it for now, this should be up and running in a couple time periods, depends on how long it takes me to learn some open-gl.
+- that's pretty much it for now, this should be up and running in a couple time periods, depends on how long it takes me to learn some <del>open-gl</del> vulkan.
-- icosahedron.hpp includes all necessary libraries, and all other classes include only icosahedron.hpp

 ## important notes

+- to build test need to have file be open (from /tests/ or any file with main()) and either (shift-command-B) or Terminal->Run Build Task to well, run build task
 - in chexmap (c++ version of hexmap), icosahedron class contains static methods.
 In js version, a wrapper Icosahedron object with wrapper instance methods calls c++ static icosahedron functions, and stores variables (resolution, map orientation, and rotation method) for ease of use.
 - hash is returned through hash_properties struct, encoding and decoding needs to be implemented by you, the reader, or someone on your team.
 This is because there are multiple different ways to encode/decode, so you should use one that works best for your application.
 In the future I might add some default ones, but I was messing around with converting hash string to int and there were some collisions so, this might be added but it's not a priority.